What’s the difference between marriages and civil partnerships?

 Same-sex couples and heterosexual couples can get married

-Only same-sex couples can currently enter into a civil partnership (although this will likely change due to recent Supreme Court case)
+Only same-sex couples can currently enter into a civil partnership (although this will likely change due to a recent Supreme Court case)

 The wedding ceremony must be carried out in a registered venue